 The preliminary diagnosis is based on the patient's clinical features, places and dates of travel and activities.
 Laboratory diagnosis is generally accomplished by testing serum or plasma to detect the Zika virus, viral nucleic acid or virus-specific immunoglobulin M and neutralizing antibodies.

 The diagnosis is definitively established via reverse-transcription polymerase chain reaction (RT-PCR) or serology.
-These tests are performed at the United States CDC Arboviral Diagnostic Laboratory and some state health departments or the PAHO/WHO.
+These tests are performed at the United States CDC Arboviral Diagnostic Laboratory and some state health departments or the PAHO/WHO (CDC, 2015).

 In 2016, Zika virus infection became a nationally notifiable condition.
 Healthcare providers are encouraged to report suspected cases to their state or local health departments to facilitate diagnosis and mitigate the risk of local transmission.
 State health departments are encouraged to report laboratory-confirmed cases to the CDC through ArboNET, the national surveillance system for arboviral disease.

 Laboratory specimens may be sent directly to the CDC Arboviral Diagnostic Laboratory.
 Instructions are available online.
-Communication should be initiated with the laboratory via telephone (1-970-221-6400) prior to shipment of specimens.
+Communication should be initiated with the laboratory via telephone (1-970-221-6400) prior to the shipment of specimens (CDC, 2015).

-Test results are normally available 4 to 14 days after the receipt of the specimen.
-Reporting times for test results may be longer during summer months when arbovirus activity increases.
-Receipt of a hard copy of the results takes at least 2 weeks after testing is completed.
+Test results are generally available 4 to 14 days after the receipt of the specimen.
+Reporting times for test results may be longer during the summer months when arbovirus activity increases.
+Receipt a hard copy of the results takes at least 2 weeks after testing is completed.
 All results will be sent to the appropriate state health department.
-All healthcare providers should notify their state health department of any direct submissions to the CDC.
+All healthcare providers should notify their state health department of direct submissions to the CDC.

-Laboratory testing of maternal serum for Zika virus infection including RT-PCR, IgM and neutralizing antibody testing is warranted for pregnant women:
+Laboratory testing of maternal serum for Zika virus infection, including RT-PCR, IgM and neutralizing antibody testing, is warranted for pregnant women(AAP, 2012):

-Laboratory testing for Zika virus infection is not indicated for pregnant women in the following categories:
+Laboratory testing for Zika virus infection is not indicated for pregnant women in the following categories (AAP, 2012).:

-It is possible that a pregnant woman with relevant travel history and no clinical symptoms or positive ultrasound findings may have a fetus affected by the Zika virus infection in that asymptomatic Zika virus infection is common.
-The above interim guidance has been issued based on limited laboratory testing capacities and it is possible these criteria may be revised.
+It is possible that a pregnant woman with a relevant travel history and no clinical symptoms or positive ultrasound findings may have a fetus affected by the Zika virus infection in that asymptomatic Zika virus infection is common.
+The above interim guidance has been issued based on limited laboratory testing capacities, and these criteria may be revised.

-Laboratory evidence of maternal Zika virus infection includes:
+Laboratory evidence of maternal Zika virus infection includes (AAP, 2012):

-Zika virus infections have been documented through both intrauterine transmission resulting in congenital Zika virus infection and intrapartum transmission from a viremic mother to her newborn.
+Zika virus infections have been documented through intrauterine transmissions resulting in congenital Zika virus infection and intrapartum transmission from a viremic mother to her newborn (Vogel, 2015).

-Zika virus RNA by RT-PCR testing of amniotic fluid can be performed for detection of intrauterine Zika virus infection.
-However, the sensitivity and specificity of this approach for diagnosis of congenital infection is unknown.
+Zika virus RNA by RT-PCR testing of amniotic fluid can be performed to detect intrauterine Zika virus infection.
+However, the sensitivity and specificity of this approach for diagnosing congenital infection are unknown.
 It is reasonable to offer amniocentesis to women at 15 weeks or greater gestational age with a history of travel to an area with Zika virus transmission and either positive/inconclusive laboratory testing for Zika virus infection or relevant ultrasound findings (fetal microcephaly or intracranial calcifications).

 For live births, Zika virus laboratory testing is recommended for:

-Because the diagnosis of Zika virus infection is made through molecular and serologic testing including RT-PCR for viral RNA and IgM and plaque reduction neutralization test (PRNT) for Zika virus antibodies, it is currently not known which type of testing most reliably establishes the diagnosis of congenital Zika virus infection.
-The CDC recommends both molecular and serologic testing of infants who are being evaluated for evidence of a congenital Zika virus infection.
+Because the diagnosis of Zika virus infection is made through molecular and serologic testing, including RT-PCR for viral RNA and IgM and plaque reduction neutralization test (PRNT) for Zika virus antibodies, it is currently unknown which type of testing most reliably establishes the diagnosis of congenital Zika virus infection.
+The CDC recommends molecular and serologic testing of infants being evaluated for evidence of a congenital Zika virus infection.

-The following Zika virus testing on infants per CDC interim guidelines includes:
+The following Zika virus testing on infants per CDC interim guidelines includes (Vogel, 2015):

-Results of these assays can be falsely positive because of cross-reacting antibodies.
-Plaque-reduction neutralization testing (PRNT) can be performed to measure virus-specific neutralizing antibodies and discriminate between cross-reacting antibodies in primary flavivirus infections (e.g., dengue or yellow fever viruses).
+The results of these assays can be falsely positive because of cross-reacting antibodies.
+Plaque-reduction neutralization testing (PRNT) can measure virus-specific neutralizing antibodies and discriminate between cross-reacting antibodies in primary flavivirus infections (e.g., dengue or yellow fever viruses).

-Finally, histopathologic examination of the placenta and umbilical cord tissues with Zika virus immunohistochemical staining to detect Zika virus antigen on fixed tissue and Zika virus RT-PCR on fixed and frozen tissue can be considered.
+Finally, histopathologic examination of the placenta and umbilical cord tissues with Zika virus immunohistochemical staining to detect Zika virus antigen on fixed tissue and Zika virus RT-PCR on fixed and frozen tissue can be considered (Vogel, 2015).

-Work has begun towards developing a vaccine for Zika virus, according to Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases.
-The researchers at the Vaccine Research Center have extensive experience from working with vaccines for other viruses such as West Nile virus, chikungunya virus and dengue fever.
+Work has begun towards developing a vaccine for the Zika virus, according to Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases.
+The researchers at the Vaccine Research Center have extensive experience working with vaccines for viruses such as West Nile virus, chikungunya virus and dengue fever (Fauci & Morens, 2016).
 Nikos Vasilakis of the Center for Biodefense and Emerging Infectious Diseases has predicted that 10 to 12 years may be needed before an effective Zika virus vaccine becomes available.

-The goals of clinical management, whether pregnant or not, are supportive in nature and include:
+The goals of clinical management, whether pregnant or not, are supportive and include:

 In pregnant women with laboratory evidence of Zika virus infection in serum or amniotic fluid, serial ultrasound examinations (every three to four weeks) are appropriate to monitor fetal growth and anatomy.